The best mirrorless cameras for beginners in 2023

 Best for bloggers: Sony A6400

 This isn’t the most recent addition to the Sony A6X00 line, but you can find it for a solid deal including a lens and it will give you lots of room to grow into it.
 The sensor employs Sony’s 4D focusing system, which is meticulous when it comes to keeping faces in focus, even when you’re moving around.
-The screen flips up to face you so it doesn’t awkwardly out to the side of the camera.
+The screen flips up to face you so it doesn’t stick awkwardly out to the side of the camera.
 Plus, it shoots beautiful 4K footage of your lovely mug.

 Best small: Nikon Z50

 This isn’t the smallest mirrorless camera on the market, but the Nikon Z50 is smart about the space it uses.
 The whole thing weighs less than 14 ounces, which is a pittance compared to some DSLRs.
-Despite its small size, it still offers a selection of tactile controls and a chunky handgrip to go with its 20.9-megapixel sensor and advanced AF system.
+Despite its small size, it still offers a of tactile controls and a chunky handgrip to go with its 20.9-megapixel sensor and advanced AF system.

 Best for image stabilization: Olympus OM-D E-M10 Mark IV